Transcription

 Braderies are markets where second-hand items are sold.
 When I say that my cousin likes to rummage around in markets, I mean that she likes to look for little treasures.

 Finally, the last word we're going to look at today is mise en scène.
 You may be familiar with this word in the context of theater, as it can be used to refer to both the sets and the artistic direction of a play.
 The stage director is the film equivalent of the director.
 In other words, staging is directing.
 But it can also be used, on a day-to-day basis, to talk about deception.
 Deception is when you pretend to deceive.
-We disguise a truth.
+We're going to disguise a truth.
 For example, I can say...

 His suicide was staged.
 It was a murder in disguise